Anna-Peng/thoughts/README.md

 The precious stones to my eyes are your—\
 Ten toes planted on your two feet.

-Tunnelling through to all the miraculous machinery—\
+Tunnelling through all the miraculous machinery—\
 Arrived at your belly button.

 I’ll plant many raspberries to your—\
 two cheeks, backside.

-The morning starts with with your—\
+The morning starts with your—\
 two eyes, bright light.

 Baby,\